willramsay/ENGL212/daily_schedule_first_third.md

 ### Week 3 &mdash; *The Lord of the Rings*, Bks.
 3 & 4
 * #### Tuesday, Jan.
-28 &mdash; The third book of *The Lord of the Rings*
+28 &mdash; The third book of *The Lord of the Rings* &mdash; The structure of the third book &mdash; Boromir and his significance (the power of the ring, the possible triumph of good, Aragorn: "You have conquered.
+Few have gained such a victory", Gandalf: "But he escaped in the end.
+I am glad.
+It was not in vain that the young hobbits came with us, if only for Boromir's sake", self-sacrifice [Gandalf and the Balrog, the diminishing of the Elves (p.
+269, p.
+365), the last march of the Ents (p.486)], choice) &mdash; the interplay between choice and providence (Gandalf's errors, Aragorn's errors, Saruman's evil intentions turned to good) &mdash; humility briefly discussed &mdash; hope, with particular reference to Aragorn and Gandalf &mdash; Legolas's "knife-work" and the horrors of war (Tolkien in foreward: "By 1918 all but one of my close friends were dead.")

+Left undiscussed: The Ents and Isengard (continue discussion of natural world, imagery of industrialization); The White Rider chapter needs to be discussed in depth.

 * #### Thursday, Jan.
 30 &mdash; The fourth book of *The Lord of the Rings*